 Asset Delivery Feature: Automatically Send Download Links to New Subscribers

-Truthfully, I’ve found everything Thrive Leads can do, Convertbox can do and then some.
-Where Thrive Leads is controlled on the back end of your site, Convertbox forms are managed on the Covertbox’s site.
+Truthfully, I’ve found everything Thrive Leads can do, Convertbox can do, and then some.
+Where Thrive Leads is controlled on the back end of your site, Convertbox forms are managed on Covertbox’s site.

 And truthfully, I just love a lifetime pricing structure, I paid for Convertbox years ago and haven’t had to pay a Convertbox bill since. 😍

 But even after using this tool for years, I didn’t take the time to dig in and understand the nitty-gritty details that make it so powerful.
-I’m working on that now, if you’d like me to share a step-by-step on how I use Converbox in the future – comment below!
+Because it can do so much more than what I’m currently using it for.

 If you’re just getting started with email marketing, then make sure to do your research and choose an email marketing service you’ll stick with (Convertkit is my #1 recommendation).